pierrelasse/PythonServer/README.md

 # ????
 This is a "server" made in python using Socket (import socket).
 You can connect with multiple clients and chat.

+  (no judging allowed!! goofy ahh project and outdated and not best, clean and so cod)